 After all, it’s all about curiosity!
 It’s all about finding out what life has to offer me on any given day – I'm always eager to see what’s around the next corner.

 What is more, I am a keen collector of photobooks.
 For me, it is important to explore the work from as many different photographers as possible, seeing and understanding their approaches and photographic languages, which helped me to find my own way and decide which of my own photos are good or great.
 I love the haptics of quality paper and the smell of ink and freshly unpacked photobooks – that’s reason enough for me to love this genre, I guess.

 I am located in the German city of Braunschweig.

-All works © Thomas Hackenberg Photography 2019
+All works © Thomas Hackenberg Photography 1984-2020

 No further reproduction or copying without the express written consent of Thomas Hackenberg.
 Hi-resolution files of all photos are available upon request.

 All rights reserved.